Shrutipushpak/Real-Estates/README.md

 # Real-Estates
 #WebD
-This is an Real Estates "Magma" clone.
-Made with thw help of HTML,CSS,JS
+This is a Real Estate "Magma" clone.
+Made with the help of HTML, CSS, JS